horia141/jupiter/docs/concepts/prm.md

   setup, and they have the same meanings as the [recurring task](recurring-tasks.md) counterparts.
 * If the period is missing, then no generation occurs, and the whole parameter set is ignored.

 A person can have a birthday.
-It needs to be specified with the format of `12 Apr`.
-An inbox task is defined yearly for this.
+It needs to be specified with the format like `12 Apr`.
+An inbox task is defined yearly for this and also generated.

 * If the birthday is missing, the no generation occurs.
+* The birthday has an actionable date so it doesn't clog up the inbox.
+It becomes visible like:
+  * `28` days in advance for family
+  * `14` days in advance for friends
+  * `2` days in advance for everyone else

 In general, you're going to persons from Notion, and use [sync](notion-local-sync.md) to bring them over to the [local store](local-storage.md).